 Personal Lines of Credit

-A personal line of credit functions similarly to a credit card.
+Slightly different from a personal loan, a personal line of credit functions similarly to a credit card.
 It’s revolving credit which typically means there is a maximum credit limit, a required monthly minimum payment, and when the debt is paid off, money can be withdrawn again.

 Credit Card Cash Advances

 Some credit cards offer the option to borrow cash against the total cash advance limit.
 This is called a credit card cash advance.
-The available cash advance amount may be different than the total available credit for purchases—the information is typically included on each credit card statement.
-Depending on the credit card company’s policy, there are a few options to secure a cash advance: You can use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.
+The available cash advance amount may be different than the total available credit for purchases — the information is typically included on each credit card statement.
+Depending on the credit card company’s policy, there are a few options to secure a cash advance: you can use your credit card at an ATM to withdraw money, borrow a cash advance from a credit union or bank, or request a cash advance from the credit card company directly.

 Cash advances typically have some of the highest rates around.
 There are often additional credit card fees associated with a cash advance transaction.
 Check your credit card disclosure terms for full details before making a cash advance.